Video Production Costs

 If stock imagery or video is required, this also attracts different licensing costs depending on the use.

 Alongside the costs associated with production of the video content, there may be other costs to factor in, including travel, accommodation and crew sustenance and expenses.

 Generally speaking, we charge mileage at 0.45p per mile - calculated from our offices to and from the filming location(s).
-Accommodation is re-charged as cost, as is other travel expenses such as parking costs or road tolls.
+Accommodation is re-charged as cost, as is other travel expenses such as parking costs, road tolls, Congestion Charge and ULEZ.
 If travelling overseas, the cost of an ATA Carnet will also need to be factored in.

 Crew food (sustenance) will be charged depending on the duration of the production.
 Ranging from lunch for most shoots, to breakfast, lunch and evening meal for shoots which include an overnight stay.

 If travel is required the day/evening before the shoot, this will also be chargeable, alongside an allowance for each crew member being away from home.

 Our basic day is based on up to 8 hours on location, including a 1 hour lunch break, plus 2 travel hours - 1 hour each way.
 Any time beyond this will be chargeable as overtime.
 10-12 hours charged at 1.5T.
 12 hours plus to be charged at 2T.
 For multi-day shoots, we require a minimum 11 hour break between shooting days.